colton-o/stewart_platform/README.md

 ```

 ### Testing Servos

 Once I had the device tree configured I went on to test each servo could run inpendantly.
+The pulse width ran form 1000-2000, representinf 0-90degrees.
+First I organised each pwm signal into a array of servo data

 ``` c
 typedef struct {